rafiizzaturohman/HooksPhonebook/README.md

 ## Before You Begin

 Before you begin I recommend you to read about the basic building blocks that assamble this application:

+* Sequelize - Go to the [Sequelize Official Website](https://www.sequelize.org/) and open the [Official Manual or Documentation](https://sequelize.org/docs/v6/), which will be very helpful to understand more about sequelize

 * PostgresQL - Go through [PostgresQL Official Website](https://www.postgresql.org/) and proceed to their [Official Manual or Documentation](https://www.postgresql.org/docs/), which should help you understand SQL and PostgresQL better.

 * ExpressJS - The best way to understand ExpressJS is through it's [Official Manual or Documentation](https://expressjs.com/), which has a [Getting Started](https://expressjs.com/en/starter/installing.html) guide, as well an [ExpressJS](https://expressjs.com/en/guide/routing.html) guide for general express topics.